August 13th, 2020 | Posted in Covid-19 Updates

 Entry into the Building

-All C.A.C. visitors, staff, and MDT members must:
+All C.A.R.E. visitors, staff, and MDT members must:

 - Limit of personal items such as (food, drinks, backpacks, etc.) to reduce the potential transmission of infection.